 Mission Point, Lime Pocket and Lion's Park are accessible only by boat with picnic facilities located at Lion's Park and Mission Point.
 Mission Point and Lime Pocket camping areas have relatively protected boat anchorage.

-There are no areas accessible by wheelchair in Bribie Island Recreation Area.
+There are no areas accessible by wheelchair in Bribie Island National Park or Recreation Area.

-Bribie Island Recreation Area features sand dunes, heaths, paperbark wetlands, open forests, woodlands, freshwater creeks and lagoons.
+Bribie Island National Park and Recreation Area features sand dunes, heaths, paperbark wetlands, open forests, woodlands, freshwater creeks and lagoons.